-Keeping an internal company culture that is positive, productive, and welcoming is essential regardless of your business size – but once you’ve got it, how do you keep it as you grow?
+Creating an internal company culture that is positive, productive, and welcoming is essential regardless of your business size – but once you’ve got it, how do you keep it and ensure it stays while you grow?

 Put the right people in the right roles